russelljk/cleanly/README.md

 **Sanitize**, use for semi-trusted sources.

 For instance an author that writes articles for your blog/website.
-The most dangerous tags are stripped, along side non-body tags like `html`, `head`, `link`, `style`.
+The most dangerous tags are escaped, along side non-body tags like `html`, `head`, `link`, `style`.

     {% load 'cleanly' %}